 About us

 Oslo International Church Music Festival is held for 10 days each March.
 The festival's concerts are held in the churches of Norway's capital city, with Oslo Cathedral as the main venue.
 The festival programme is announced on 1st of December each year.
-Oslo International Church Music Festival was founded in 2000 by artistic and festival director Bente Johnsrud, who took the initiative and developed the concept for the festival.
+Oslo International Church Music Festival was founded in 2000 by Artistic and Festival Director Bente Johnsrud, who took the initiative and developed the concept for the festival.

 H.R.H Crown Princess Mette-Marit - Oslo International Church Music Festival's Patron